 Tokyo is most beautiful in the autumn (between September and November) when the city is coated in colourful foliage and temperatures are pleasant (around 15°C).
 Spring is also a great time to visit when the cherry blossoms light up Tokyo’s gardens.
 It’s best to avoid summer, which is peak tourist season as seen from the long lines and overcrowded subways.
 It can also get very hot and humid, with temperatures around 26°C. Winter time sees cold temperatures, almost dipping to 0°C, and only six daylight hours.

-Airlines that fly from Saudi Arabia to Tokyo include Emirates, Etihad Airways, Qatar Airways and Turkish Airlines.
+Airlines that fly from Saudi Arabia to Tokyo include Emirates, Etihad Airways, and Turkish Airlines.
 There are no direct flights from Saudi Arabia to Tokyo.
 Most flights leave from Riyadh, with a journey duration of at least 16 hours.
 Common layover locations include Manila, Istanbul, and Abu Dhabi.

 Getting from the airport to City